jampp/sharedbuffers/README.rst

         arr = StructIdMapping.build({1:SomeStruct(), 3:SomeStruct()}.iteritems(), destfile=destfile)
         print arr[3]

-When using nested heirarchies, it's possible to unify references to the same object by specifying an idmap dict.
+When using nested hierarchies, it's possible to unify references to the same object by specifying an idmap dict.
-However, since the idmap will map objects by their `id()`, objects must be kept alive by holding references to them while they're still referenced in the idmap, so its usage is nontrivial.
+However, since the idmap will map objects by their `id()`, objects must be kept alive by holding references to them while they're still referenced in the idmap, so its usage is non-trivial.
 An example technique:

 .. code:: python